Iya l’Orisa

 Conjure! and the Cemetery Sweeping Ritual

-Conjure! is a Diversity Studies class at California College of the Arts taught by Shylah Pacheco Hamilton.
-The Cemetery Sweeping ritual was done annually by members and friends of Ile Orunmila Oshun for many years.
-It is a community service ritual for ancestors who reside in untended areas of Piedmont cemetery, Oakland.
-In the past few years Professor Hamilton, CCA Students and myself have performed the ritual.
+Conjure! is a class at California College of the Arts taught by Shylah Pacheco Hamilton.
+The Cemetery Sweeping Ritual has been done annually by members and friends of Ile Orunmila Oshun since the 1980’s.
+It is a community service ritual for ancestors who reside in untended areas of Piedmont Cemetery, Oakland.
+In recent years Professor Hamilton and CCA Students have also participated in the ritual.

-Click on this LINK or Photograph for the Conjure! page
+Click on the photograph to visit the Conjure! page

 Clay Vessels for Orisha and Ancestors